IBM/worklog/API.md

 __Response__

 Success: The response is a 200 status code.
-The response body is a JSON object contianing a success message.
+The response body is a JSON object containing a success message.

 User Already Exists: When the user specified is already a valid user in the database, the response is a 400 status code.
 The response body is a JSON object containing an error message.